tuiwidgets/tuiwidgets/doc/ZButton.rst

    .. cpp:function:: QString text() const
    .. cpp:function:: void setText(const QString &t)

-      Using these functions the plain text content of the |control| can be get or set.
+      Get or set the plain text content of the |control|.

       When set the shortcut is also reset.

-      When the content of the |control| was most recently set using setMarkup the returned text is empty.
+      When the content of the |control| was most recently set using :cpp:func:`setMarkup` the returned text is empty.

    .. cpp:function:: QString markup() const
    .. cpp:function:: void setMarkup(const QString &m)

-      Using these functions the text content of the |control| can be set using markup or retrieved.
+      Get or set the text content of the |control| using markup.

       When set the shortcut is also reset, if the markup contains a mnemonic it is setup as new shortcut.

-      When the content of the |control| was most recently set using setText the returned markup is empty.
+      When the content of the |control| was most recently set using :cpp:func:`setText` the returned markup is empty.

    .. cpp:function:: void setShortcut(const Tui::ZKeySequence &key)